Skip to content

 What is the difference between Rewrait shortcuts and TextExpander snippets?

 A snippet is a paste; a shortcut is a transformation.
 TextExpander stores fixed text — type the abbreviation, get the exact same paragraph every time, with fill-in fields if you set them up.
 Rewrait shortcuts start from the text in front of you: select a rough draft or an off-tone reply, press Cmd/Ctrl+Shift+P, pick the shortcut, and the AI rewrites that specific text following the shortcut's instructions — your tone rules, your structure, your approved context from Notion, Confluence, or Google Docs.
 The same shortcut produces different output for an angry customer than for a confused one, because the input differs.
 Snippets win when the text genuinely never changes: addresses, legal disclaimers, code blocks.
-Shortcuts win for everything customers actually read, where identical canned paragraphs are recognizable — and increasingly read as a bad signal.
+Shortcuts are better suited to customer replies that need to reflect the specific question, tone, or situation.

 Is Rewrait a TextExpander alternative for support teams?